ropensci-review-tools/autotest/README.md

 #>  Chi-squared approximation may be incorrect
 #> Warning in autotest_vector(params, this_fn, classes, quiet): Function [ExpStat] errors on list-columns when submitted as Y
 #>   Error message: unimplemented type 'list' in 'orderVector1'
+#> Warning in chisq.test(tb): Chi-squared approximation may be incorrect
 #> ✖ ExpStat
 ```